factorhouse/slipway/README.md

 * Application level errors

 Fine-grained control over exceptions can be very important, particularly if you are running a server with multiple contexts configured with virtual hosts.
+For example, imagine you are running a server with:

-For example your WebUI context might be configured with OIDC Authentication Code flow authentication and serving HTML error pages, where your API context might be configured with OIDC Client Credentials flow and serving JSON error pages with OAuth 2.0 Protected Resource metadata in the 401/Unauthorized response headers.
+* A WebUI context with OIDC Authentication Code flow authentication, serving HTML error pages.
+* An API context configured with OIDC Client Credentials flow, serving JSON error pages

-Both context might be running on a single Jetty server with virtual hosts configured, and in that case you will have different exception handling configured at the Server, WebUI context, and API Context.
+* Both contexts are running on a single Jetty server with virtual hosts configured

+In that case you will have different exception handling configured for the Server, WebUI context, and API Context.

 #### Server level errors